Biomaterials-for-Medical-Devices-AI/Helix/docs/users/installation.md

 # Installation and running
 ## Before you start...
-BioFEFI is installed and run via the command line.
+Helix is installed and run via the command line.
 You can find the terminal on your computer in the following ways:

 **On Mac:** [How to find the terminal on Mac](https://support.apple.com/en-gb/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac)